-Our collaborative, farm-based research projects have turned hundreds of farmers across the Mid-Atlantic and Northeast into community scientists.
+Our collaborative, farm-based research projects engage hundreds of farmers across the Mid-Atlantic and Northeast as community scientists.

 We analyze farmers’ data to identify insights and offer practical solutions for improving and protecting ecosystems, natural resources, and public health.